patternfly/patternfly-react/packages/patternfly-4/react-core/src/experimental/components/DataToolbar/DataToolbar.md

 section: 'experimental'
 ---

-import { DataToolbar , DataToolbarItem, DataToolbarGroup, DataToolbarContent } from '@patternfly/react-core/dist/esm/experimental';
+import { DataToolbar , DataToolbarItem, DataToolbarGroup, DataToolbarContent, DataToolbarToggleGroup } from '@patternfly/react-core/dist/esm/experimental';
-import { Alert, Button, InputGroup, TextInput, SearchIcon } from '@patternfly/react-core';
+import { Alert, Button, InputGroup, TextInput, SearchIcon, Select, SelectOption, EditIcon, CloneIcon, SyncIcon } from '@patternfly/react-core';

 <Alert variant="danger" title="Warning">
   Please don't use this component, it's only an example of what an experimental component could be